-A bevel is usually an angled cut that is relative to the face of the piece of wood or material being cut.
+A bevel is usually an angled cut relative to the face of the piece of wood or material being cut.

 These angled cuts can be either cut at the end of the wood or cut along the entire side of the plank of wood.

-A bevel cut can be made using various tools, which include a jigsaw, a router, a circular saw, and a table saw.
+A bevel cut can be made using various tools, including a jigsaw, a router, a circular saw, and a table saw.

-However, a jigsaw is not considered effective because it does not reflect accurate results,
+However, a jigsaw is not considered significant because it does not reflect accurate results,

 Bevel cuts are primarily beautiful and highly aesthetic.
 Picture frames, interior moldings, and cabinet trim look attractive with bevel edges.

 However, beveled edges are not just for decoration.
-It is also a common approach in joinery and a prudent process employed to fit moldings.
+It is also a common approach in joinery and a careful process employed to fit moldings.

 For instance, the French cleat depends on bevel cuts to support heavy weight associated with wall objects.